 Note: Before running the Setup Wizard, ensure that the hardware setup instructions have been completed and verified and that the machine has been powered up.
-For information on system hardware setup, see your system's Quick Start guide.
+For information on system hardware setup, see your system's Quick Start guide for your system.